The first three DMMs I built (left to right, #2, #3, and #1). All rather defunct by now…

 Longer Answer:

-There is a direct tradeoff between noise on the low end measurements and overall resolution.
+There is a direct tradeoff between sensitivity, noise on the low end measurements, and overall range.

 Ideally the circuit would handle +/- 170 volts so I could theoretically read standard US wall power, but this limits the sensitivity more than I would like.
 This would be an overall range of 340 volts over the ADC’s 15-bit range compressed down to 0-5VDC, a factor of 68, meaning that each volt of measured signal would need to be divided into 0.0147VDC into the ADC.
 That is about 100 times more than the ADC step size of 0.00015, giving me a resolution of about 0.01VDC.
 That’s a bit less precise than I’d like and would mean paying close attention to any noise in the system.